How to use the Batch Process in PSP

 Edit the command

 Each of the commands available will have the option to edit the settings you want to apply.
 Hover over the command name in the right window and you will see, on the very right, two icons: Edit and Delete.
 Click on the Edit icon and it will bring up the dialogue window for the particular process.
 For example, if you have the Resize command selected, it will bring up the Resize dialogue window where you can choose what size you want to target (in pixels or percentage).
-If you have the Frame command, it will bring up the Frame dialogue box where you can choose which frame you want to add, and other settings specific to that command.
+If you have the Frame command, it will bring up the Frame dialog box where you can choose which frame you want to add, and other settings specific to that command.

 If you want to preview what your image will look like after the whole process is completed, you can always click on the Preview button, on the bottom left.
 This will allow you to check each individual image if you want, before oving forward.